IshavSohal/weather-app/README.md

-# template-repo
+# weather-app

-A template repo for vanilla JS projects
+A simple and intuitive weather app, built using vanilla JS